Naoufal-Rhioui/Data-Science-Projects/Data Science - Venn Diagram/README.md

     -To be executed at a low cost

 As the below Venn diagram shows, meeting all of the above objectives is impossible.
-Any project can at best encompass two of the three objectives.
+Any project can at best encompass two of the 3 objectives.